Trustees

 John Dunne

-Leigh Dworkin is a passionate amateur genealogist and has been working on his own family tree for about 40 years.
+Leigh Dworkin is a professional genealogist, running “Your Kin by Dworkin” and has been working on his own family tree for about 40 years.
 Genealogically speaking, he considers himself to be ⅝ Polish, ¼ Lithuanian and ⅛ Belarusian, judging by his great-grandparents’ nationalities, which is far more interesting and exotic than being just an Essex lad.

-He has been chairman of the Jewish Genealogical Society of Great Britain (JGSGB) since 2016, is a frequent speaker on topics of Jewish genealogy and family history, and has been chairman of the Windsor branch of the Berkshire FHS since 2019.
+He has been chairman of the Jewish Genealogical Society of Great Britain (JGSGB) since 2016, is a frequent speaker on topics of Jewish genealogy and family history, and has led the Windsor team of the Berkshire FHS since 2019.

 He lives in Maidenhead with his wife, whose English ancestry has been traced back to a Saxon thane who owned large tracts of land in Lancashire, called Waldef of Ulverston, at the time of King Henry I and King Stephen in 1135 CE.